BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/1_introduction.rst

 Determinants of Health are broad.
 For the BSeR FHIR IG, collection is limited to employment status, education level, and general demographic information such as race and ethnicity.

+** TODO: ADD IN A BLURB TO EXPLAIN SDOH DATA COLLECTION FOR THE CDC NEEDS HERE **

 In healthcare workflows, handling standardized SDoH data is an active area of development.
 In the U.S., this is tied heavily with the US Core Data for
 Interoperability (USCDI) requirements.
-To this end, the BSeR FHIR IG is being aligned with the Gravity SDoH for Clinical Care FHIR Implementation Guide.
-For more information on Gravity and SDoH, please see the appropriate sections of this document.

-The Gravity SDoH home page can be found at https://hl7.org/fhir/us/sdoh-clinicalcare/.
+For additional information, please see the profile alignment section of this document related to the Gravity SDoH for Clinical
+Care Implementation Guide.